From BR Bullpen

 - Height 5' 9", Weight 175 lb.

 - Born August 23, 1922 in Swifton, AR USA

 - Died March 24, 2009 in Swifton, AR USA

 "He doesn't have the power of Joe DiMaggio or Ted Williams, but... every time you look up, he's on the bases.
 Bunting, stealing and on the hit-and-run, he drives you nuts.
 He's a player of the old school." - Ted Lyons

 Kell began his pro baseball career in 1940.
 After being rejected for military service during World War II due to bad knees, he enrolled at Arkansas State University but did not play for the school's baseball team.
 He continued his minor league playing career as well, hitting .396 with the Lancaster Red Roses of the Inter-State League in 1943 to lead all of organized baseball while recording 120 runs scored, 220 hits, and 23 triples.

 Kell reached the majors in 1943 with the Philadelphia Athletics, appearing in one late-season game with the club.
-He became the team's regular third baseman the next year and went on to lead the American League in fielding in 1945.
+He became the team's regular third baseman in 1944 and went on to lead the American League in fielding in 1945.

 Overall, Kell played 15 seasons in the majors (all in the American League), hit more than .300 nine times, and put together a career average of .306.
 He was inducted into the Hall of Fame in 1983, the same year as his former Orioles teammate Brooks Robinson.